 Certified Alzheimer Caregiver (CAC)

 Gain the knowledge and understanding of the special needs and circumstances of persons with Alzheimer’s and other dementias and the needs of their families.
-For family members or professionals who provide care in a client’s home, at adult daycare centers, in hospice, in assisted living facilities, or in nursing homes.
 Eligibility requirements: must be 18 years of age; have direct care experience with persons with Alzheimer’s disease or dementia of a minimum of 25 hours per week for one year (6 months if student is a CNA, LPN, LVN, or RN); have 15 hours of dementia care training within the past 2 years.

 Certified Alzheimer Educator (CAEd)

-Prepare for certification as a Certified Alzheimer Educator, responsible for educating and training the caregiver and providing workshops, lectures, or specific information to patients, families, and the general public.
-For nurses, social workers, education coordinators, administrators, or others.
-Earn certification from the NCBAC.
+The CAEd is responsible for educating and training the caregiver and providing workshops, lectures, or specific information to patients, families, and the general public.
 Eligibility requirements: must be 21 years of age; have education and experience in supervision of those providing direct care; have 30 hours dementia care training in the past 2 years.

 Certified Relocation and Transition Specialist (CRTS®)

-A Certified Relocation Specialist supports older adults and their families as they move, organize, downsize, sell, and remodel their homes.
+Support older adults and their families as they move, organize, downsize, sell, and remodel their homes.
 Topics include real estate, caregiving, senior housing, professional organizing, home staging, design, contract work, moving, move management, estate sales, and auctions.
-CRTS® is the only professional credential for individuals in the field of senior move management, relocation, and transition.
-Certification demonstrates competency in this fast-growing, unregulated field and sets the certificant apart from competitors.
+CRTS® is the only professional credential for this field.
 Eligibility requirements: must hold a HS diploma/GED; have a credential and 2 years experience working in a field related seniors; hold one of the following credentials CSA®, SRES®, CAPS, CMC, CCM, CPO®, CPO®-CD, CES, GCM, cSMM, CAC, CAEd.

 Self-paced study-guides are also available for these programs.